NtimaneKamohelo/register_login/README.md

 # register-login
 A user must be able to register and login.

-(BoilerPlate)
+### How to run the application on your environment:
+-Once the application has been cloned RUN the following command on your terminal: Flutter pub get

 ## Login Screen UI
 ![alt text](image-1.png)